✨🎤 The CyberCup Show returns on 13 February 2026!

 Organisational Impact

-• New visibility of cyber challenges in environments traditionally focused on physical/food safety
+• New visibility of cyber issues in environments traditionally focused on physical/food safety

-• Informal conversations between colleagues on good practices
+• Informal conversations among colleagues on best practices

-• Identification of champions: some employees become local champions
+• Identification of champions: some staff become local cyber champions

-• IT/OT Unification: field teams better understand IT challenges
+• IT/OT Integration: frontline teams better understand IT issues

 • Field data: feedback on awareness gaps by site

-• Facilitated communication: the kiosk becomes a dialogue tool with site management
+• Facilitated communication: the terminal becomes a dialogue tool with site management

-• Demonstrable ROI: objective metrics of engagement and progression
+• Demonstrable ROI: objective metrics of engagement and improvement

 For Employees

-• Unobtrusive awareness: no compulsory training perceived as time-wasting
+• Constraint-free awareness: no mandatory training perceived as time-wasting

 • Progressive learning: ability to replay and improve

-• Fun aspect: competition via leaderboard creates a motivating framework
+• Fun aspect: competition via the leaderboard creates a motivational setting

 • Recognition: top scores are locally celebrated